How to Biblically Prepare for a Fast (A Step-by-Step Guide for Christian Women)

 If you are new to fasting, don’t worry, it doesn’t have to be overwhelming!
 Let this be an exciting opportunity to draw closer to God and see Him work in your life in incredible ways.

-Fasting, in the Christian sense, is the practice of abstaining from food (or other things) to focus more on God.
+Biblical fasting is the practice of abstaining from food to focus more on God.
 The Bible shows us countless examples of fasting as a way to seek God’s guidance, repent, or prepare for a significant spiritual breakthrough.

-Take Jesus, for instance.
-Before starting His ministry, He fasted for 40 days and nights in the wilderness, “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
+For example, Jesus fasted for 40 days and nights in the wilderness before starting His ministry, “Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 After he had fasted forty days and forty nights, he was hungry.” – Matthew 4:1-2

 Here are a few key reasons: